 David's been given critically acclaimed reviews in local publications such as 'The East Coast Rocker', 'The Aquarian', 'Jersey Beat magazine', 'Asbury Park Press', 'This Week In Jersey City', and on the web at popdose.com, absolutepunk,com, dailyunsigned.com, and independentmusicscene.com.
 His songs have been played on a number of FM, college and underground stations across the country, but he's determined to keep his head above water by using the ideals he based his music on-"Do as much as you can, and make the people love what you love doing!".

 He's also opened for and performed with, and eclectic list of entertainers, including Fred Norris from the Howard Stern Show, 'The Greatest All Female Band In The World- Lez Zeppelin, comedienne Margaret Cho, UK punk legends The Vibrators, Singer/songwriters Willie Nile, and Pat DiNizio (the Smithereens) and the Boss himself, Bruce Springsteen, at a small benefit show in Asbury Park.

 After playing with troubled musicians, dealing with know it all producers, and even turning down a publishing deal with a major label, David decided to form his own label "True Fish Music", to release recordings he makes as a solo artist and with Snowball 37, as well as folk singer Don Fish.
-David's currently writing, recording and performing with a new band, Ipswich Down, and playing with legendary Asbury Park band Boccigalupe and the Badboys, but his work as a solo artist and front man for Snowball 37, will never be done.
+David's currently writing, recording and putting together a new band, the Modern Language, and his work as a solo artist and front man for Snowball 37, will never be done.
 Catch him on tour in 2015 in the NJ/NYC tri state area, and beyond.